-- 2. Use the arrow keys to select the "Exit" Settings.
+2. Use the arrow keys to select the "Exit" Settings.
 Once in the "Exit" settings, Scroll down to select "Load Optimized Default Settings" and press the <Enter> key.
 Select "OK" to confirm the selection.
-Press the <Enter> key to load the default settings for the BIOS. - 3.
-Use the arrow keys to select the "Main" section in BIOS. - 4.
-Scroll down to "SATA Controller Mode" and press the <Enter> key to select "Enhanced" - 5.
-Scroll down to "SATA RAID Enabled" and press <Enter>.
-Then, select "Enabled." - 6.
-Scroll down to "Exit".
-Select "Save and Exit" from the "Exit" menu.
-Press the <Enter> key to save the changes and exit the BIOS. - 7.
-Once you've exited the BIOS Utility, the system will re-boot. - 8.
-During the system boot-up, press the <Ctrl> and keys simultaneously to run the Intel RAID Configuration Utility when prompted by the following message: Press <Ctrl> for the Intel RAID Configuration Utility.
+Press the <Enter> key to load the default settings for the BIOS.

+3. Use the arrow keys to select the "Main" section in BIOS.

+4. Scroll down to "SATA Controller Mode" and press the <Enter> key to select "Enhanced"

+5. Scroll down to "SATA RAID Enabled" and press <Enter>.
+Then, select "Enabled."

+6. Go to "Exit."
+Select "Exit Saving Changes" from the "Exit" menu.
+Press the <Enter> key to save the changes and exit the BIOS.

+7. Once you've exited the BIOS Utility, the system will re-boot.

+8. During the system boot-up, press the <Ctrl> and <l> keys simultaneously to run the Intel RAID Configuration Utility when prompted by the following message: Press <Ctrl> <l> for the Intel RAID Configuration Utility.

-(\Note: The Intel RAID Configuration Utility is only available for systems with two or more drives installed.
+(Note: The Intel RAID Configuration Utility is only available for systems with two or more drives installed.
 The Intel RAID Utility screen will not display in systems with one drive installed.)